wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-model.md

 ![Graphical user interface, email](../media/image005.png)

 Human Resources would like to use SharePoint Syntex document understanding to automatically identify which documents are benefits notification letters, and then classify them appropriately.
-To do this, you must first help Megan define a document understanding model and then you’ll show her how to the model following these steps.
+To do this, you must first help Megan define a document understanding model and then you'll show her how to the model following these steps.

 1. Start in the content center.
 This is the place for creating and training document understanding models, and then applying those models to document libraries.
 1. Select "Models."